 - The regulatory authority can impose sanctions for non-compliance, which exist of a binding instruction and consequently an administrative fine.
 The director under whose leadership the enterprise has been fined (at least) twice in five years may face criminal prosecution;

-- The bill will come into force on a date to be determined by Royal Decree, but not soon than 1 January 2020.
+- The bill is expected to come into force on 1 January 2022.

 Do you have questions about this bill?
 The Business and Human Rights practice group will gladly be of assistance.
 Please contact Martijn Scheltema or Claire Huijts.